Vision-First Study Buddy

 The Problem

 Students accumulate mountains of handwritten notes, whiteboard photos, and PDF handouts throughout a semester.
 When it comes time to study, they face a disorganized pile of materials in different formats with no easy way to synthesize them.
 Manually creating study guides is tedious, and most note-taking apps can't read handwriting or extract meaning from diagrams.
-Existing OCR tools produce raw text without understanding the educational context, leaving students to do the hard work of organizing and connecting concepts themselves.
+Existing OCR tools produce raw text without understanding the educational context — losing spatial relationships, diagram annotations, and the connections between concepts that make study materials meaningful.

 The Approach